 The law recognizes, however, that the public benefits greatly when individuals volunteer their time and services to civic, charitable, humanitarian, or similar non-profit organizations.
 Thus, if the event meets all three of the items below, the employee may be considered a “bona fide volunteer” and, as a result, does not have to be compensated:

 - the event is outside the employee’s normal working hours,

 - the event is for a civic or charitable purpose, and not for the primary benefit of the employer, and

 - the employee is freely volunteering to participate without coercion from their employer,

 Anytime you are planning to participate in a charitable event, we recommend that you first speak with a CEDR Solution Center Advisor so we can help determine if you need to pay your employees.
 Contact us at (866) 414-6056 or email us at firstname.lastname@example.org.

 Want your current handbook evaluated for FREE by experts in the fields of HR and employment law?
-Send your handbook to email@example.com and include your name, the best phone number to reach you at, your state, and number of employees, or fill out the form below.
+Send your handbook to email@example.com and include your name, the best phone number to reach you at, your state, and number of employees.